-Under the framework, the "qualified bond arrangement" and "qualified investment arrangement" of an Islamic bond that qualifies as a specified alternative bond scheme will be regarded as debt arrangements for profits tax purposes when specified conditions are met and the relevant provisions in the Inland Revenue Ordinance governing the taxation of interest income, deduction of interest expenses and tax depreciation allowances, etc. will be applied.
+Under the framework, the "qualified bond arrangement" and "qualified investment arrangement" of an Islamic bond that qualifies as a specified alternative bond scheme will be regarded as debt arrangements for profits tax purposes when specified conditions are met and the relevant provisions in the IRO governing the taxation of interest income, deduction of interest expenses and tax depreciation allowances, etc. will be applied.

-Substantial activities requirement for concessionary tax regimes
+Substantial activity requirement for concessionary tax regimes

-The concessionary tax regimes for the following businesses/receipts in Hong Kong are subject to the substantial activities requirement: (1) reinsurance business, (2) captive insurance business, (3) general insurance business, (4) insurance brokerage business, (5) corporate treasury centres, (6) aircraft leasing business, (7) shipping business, (8) ship leasing business and (9) carried interest eligible for tax concession (to be enacted).
-The Commissioner of Inland Revenue is empowered to specify the details of the requirement by a public notice in the Gazette.
+The concessionary tax regimes for the following businesses/receipts in Hong Kong are subject to the substantial activity requirement: (1) reinsurance business, (2) captive insurance business, (3) general insurance business, (4) insurance brokerage business, (5) corporate treasury centres, (6) aircraft leasing business, (7) shipping business, (8) ship leasing business and (9) carried interest eligible for tax concession.
+The CIR is empowered to specify the details of the requirement by a public notice in the Gazette.

-For the substantial activity threshold requirements for tax concession for certain insurance-related businesses, ship leasing business and carried interest, please see page 13 to 16.
+For the substantial activity threshold requirements for tax concessions for certain insurance-related businesses, ship leasing business and carried interest, please see pages 14 to 17.